Basset-Hound-OSINT/basset-hound/notes.md

 ## Helpful prompts to currently work with

-I have the following flask app, I want to add a feature where i can "tag" another person from a person's profile so that I can make a connection to that person. effectively, i want to have a list of tagged people at the bottom of a person's profile where their display names and ids are shown for me to be able to copy.
-I want to have this tag feature when i add people and edit people's information, but be separate from the concept of my data configuration file.
-I would then want a list of tagged people attatched with their ids stored in the project json. for example I would want to have at the bottom of a user's profile:
+I have the following flask app, I want to add a feature where i can "tag" another person from a person's profile so that I can make a connection to that person. effectively, i want to have a list of tagged people in a "tagged people" section at the bottom of a person's profile where their display names and ids are shown for me to be able to copy.
+I want to create a "tag" form and create tag_handler.js to help with it. the tag form should have a search bar that searches for a string amongst all users and dynamically updates (just like the search function in the sid bar), then when a user in the results of this search is clicked, they are added to the temporary list of tagged users. for every person on this list, make sure to render their id and name and have a button labled "remove" so that I can remove them from the list if needed before saving changes and making a post request with the list.
+I might also need to add handler to my flask app for managing a persons tag - I very much want to not delete the person's data from the project JSON, so when adding a person's tagged people, make sure to duplicate the person's json data into memory and simply inject the tagged data as a new section then save it in the project json.
+From here, make sure to properly render the person's tagged people list on the person's profile.

+example format of the tagged people section.

 Tagged People